2015–2016 stock market selloff: Stock market performance in June 2016 as a result of Brexit vote

 On June 14, 2016, polls showed that a vote in favor of Brexit was more likely.
 The FTSE 100 fell 2% and markets sold off globally.
 On June 20, 2016, after further polls suggested a move back towards Remain, the pound and the FTSE recovered.
 Global markets also recovered.

 On June 22, 2016, the day of the referendum, Sterling hit a 2016 high and the FTSE 100 climbed to a 2016 high of $1.5018 and 6338.10 respectively as a new poll suggested a win for the Remain campaign.
-Initial results suggested a vote for 'remain' and the value of the pound held its value.
-However, when the result for Sunderland was announced, it indicated an unexpected swing to 'leave'.
+Initial results from Newcastle suggested a vote for 'remain' and the value of the pound held its value.
+However, when the next result for Sunderland was announced, it indicated an unexpected swing to 'leave'.
 Subsequent results appeared to confirm this swing and sterling fell in value to $1.3777, its lowest level since 1985.
 However, the following Monday when the markets opened, Sterling fell to a new low of $1.32.

 When the London Stock Exchange opened on the morning of 24 June, the FTSE 100 fell from 6338.10 to 5806.13 in the first ten minutes of trading.
 It recovered to 6091.27 after a further 90 minutes before further recovering to 6162.97 by the end of the day's trading.
 When the markets reopened the Following Monday, the FTSE 100 showed a steady decline losing over 2% by mid-afternoon.
 Upon opening later on the Friday after the referendum, the DJIA dropped nearly 450 points or about 2½% in less than half an hour.
 The Associated Press called the sudden worldwide stock market decline a stock market crash.
 George Soros called the referendum a Black Friday for Britain.

 The vote led to stock market crashes around the world.
 Investors in worldwide stock markets lost more than the equivalent of 2 trillion United States dollars on 24 June 2016, making it the worst single day loss in history.
 The market losses amounted to a total of 3 trillion US dollars by June 27, 2016.
 By June 29, 2016, the markets had largely recovered.
 Britain's sovereign debt credit rating was lowered by Standard & Poor's, as was the European Union's.